 This is a FABULOUS Keto Creamed Spinach recipe – perfect when served with a juicy ribeye nestled alongside it.
 It serves two people, so double up the ingredients to feed the family (although we all know that a mountain of fresh spinach will wilt down to nothing, but luckily it happens pretty quickly, so simply add the spinach to the pan in two or three batches at a time.)
 I gently caramelised shallots and garlic for added flavour beforehand and added the raw spinach to the pan – again, cooking slowly and over a low heat with no added moisture (please don’t boil your spinach!).
 It takes some patience and constant stirring, but the results are crazy-amazing…

 This is why you must try my Cauliflower Rice recipe!
 I added the cooked cauli-rice to the chicken roasting dish halfway through and it absorbs all that glorious smoked paprika flavour.
-This is a great family dinner that can be enjoyed with a fresh side salad.
+This is chicken & chorizo bake is a great family dinner that can be enjoyed with a fresh side salad.
 This chicken and chorizo bake uses the Mud and Love Cauliflower Rice recipe, which you will notice only serves 4.
 You should therefore make 1 and 1/2 times that cauli-rice recipe to yield enough for 6 people (and this is also how the macros were calculated.)

-This is a fantastically spicy dish which you can almost completely prepare the day before.
+This is a fantastically spicy Moroccan seafood can (mostly) be completely prepared the day before serving.
 When ready to eat, you will need only 10-15 minutes in the kitchen to reheat and finish the cooking – giving you plenty more time to spend with your guests.
 If you happen to have visited Morocco and returned with the mandatory keepsake tagine, now is your time to whip it out and use it to serve the dish.
 The dish is spicy, so adjust the minced chili to your liking.